AntonKueltz/AntonKueltz.github.io/_posts/2022-11-27-cryptopals-set2-challenge12.md

 ```

 Now all that's left is to extend this to multiple blocks.
 This gets a little tricky in that the `A` byte
-prefix is no longer a part of the lookup table prefix.
-Instead it's the `block_size - 1` bytes before the
+prefix is no longer a part of the lookup table prefix after the first block is recovered.
-unknown byte that we use.
-There's also an edge when moving across block boundaries where we need to cycle
+Instead it's the `block_size - 1` known bytes before the unknown byte that we use.
+There's also an edge when
-the size of our prefix from 0 back to 15 in order to get a single unknown byte in the next block e.g. -
+moving across block boundaries where we need to cycle the size of our prefix from 0 back to 15 in order
+to get a single unknown byte in the next block e.g. -

 ```
 |=== block1 ===| |=== block2 ===| |=== block3 ===|